dschenck/easychart/docs/contents/examples/example-24.rst

 =====================================================

 .. note::
-    New in version 0.1.12.
-Times (e.g. `datetime.time`) are converted to a UNIX timestamp when passed in the X-axis.
+    New in version 0.1.14.
+Datetime objects are converted to UNIX timestamps.
+Non-localized datetime objects are converted to UTC.

 .. raw:: html